swiss-ai-center/a-guide-to-mlops/README.md

 This branch is only intended to keep the Python script that generates a synthetic image dataset of planets, dwarf planets, and moons using the **SIMply** ray-tracing library.

 The generator renders textured spheres (and Saturn's rings) from randomized camera angles and saves the images as `128 × 128` RGB JPEGs on a black background.
+To reduce aliased outlines, it renders each image at a higher resolution (`OUTPUT_WIDTH × render-scale` by `OUTPUT_HEIGHT × render-scale`) and then downsamples to the final size with a high-quality resampling filter.

 ## What is generated